 At my son’s high school, the teens who played musical instruments seemed to be the smarter students.
 On academic awards nights, over 85% of the students who received awards played music, sang or both.
 We encouraged our son strongly to take part in any social gathering with those teens and to invite them over, which supported our philosophy that academic success is important and that it is better to hang around children with high academic achievements than with teens who think you are a nerd if you get an A on your exam.

 From time to time, it is a good idea to help teens, preferably early on, to evaluate their friendships and come up with their own perspective on whether the interactions with friends support them in achieving their goals in life or prevent them from doing so.
 It is tempting to tell our teens our own perspective, but it is very important not to do it.

 Use personal examples to share your insights into friendships that were not good for you and how you took control over your friendships.
 Use genuine questions (not leading questions or sarcastic questions) to help your kids determine who they want to be and who they need to spend time with in order to achieve that.
 If they want to be athletes and their health is important to them (to them, not to you), it is better not to hang around those who chat on Facebook until 4am or with those who smoke or drink alcohol.
 Never say it.
 Help your teens discover these things by themselves.

 It is essential to make this self-evaluation, with focus on the word “self”.
 Parents can guide, but should not push their own judgment on their teens’ friendships.
-When done properly, it will send a message to teens that they have the freedom to choose their friends, rather than doing what their parents push them to do, and that is the most “cool” they can be.
+When done properly, it will send a message to your teens that they have the freedom to choose their friends.
+Not having to do what their parents push them to do is the most “cool” they can be.